NuiN99/Scriptable-Harmony/README.md

 Scriptable Dictionary - A dictionary with OnChange events (WIP)

 # Sound System
-A complete system for playing sounds, automatically object pooled
+A complete system for playing sounds, automatically object pooled, which uses ScriptableObjects to be scene independant

 It has 2 main objects:

 SoundSO - Contains a list of AudioClips, and has AudioSource options, as well as randomization like Volume and Pitch

-SoundPlayer - Basically acts as an AudioMixer, and all SoundSO's need to reference one.
+SoundPlayerSO - Basically acts as an AudioMixer, and all SoundSO's need to reference one.
 It controls the volume and pitch of all sounds currently playing (No AudioMixer required)

 SoundSO Automatically chooses from a random clip in the list if there are multiple